vrikodar/P4ck3t/P4ck3t.md

 **we see that the Routes have appeared in the Routing Table because of RIP and we are easily able to ping R3 in a Different subnet from R2**

-*we can view the RIP database on the Routers using `show rip database` {in enable mode}
+*we can view the RIP database on the Routers using `show rip database` {in enable mode}*

+### Clearing all Routes in Routing table

+ - en
+ - clear ip route *     {`the wildcard * will clear every Route present in the routing table`}

+### Fixing Routes By Disabling Auto Summary

+**By Default RIP can mess up Routes with auto summary and can eventually Fuck up the whole network so its always a good idea to disable auto summary with following commands**

+ - en
+ - conf t
+ - router rip
+ - no auto-summary
+ - end